 In March 2016, I posted the initial idea on Stack Overflow in Russian and had a number of discussions about this with different people out in the wild.

-In April 2016 I created a repository to write down my thoughts in more detail.
+In April 2016 I created the repository to write down my thoughts in more detail and in a slightly more discoverable place.

 In January 2018 I did a first major recap of the idea in my blog (Russian).
-Of course, by now it’s also out-of-date.
-But one significant addition to the original was the analogy with package managers, as I found that the problem there is essentially dependency management, and it’s implemented in lots of software package managers.
+One significant addition to the original was the analogy with package managers, as I found that the problem there is essentially dependency management, and it’s implemented in lots of software package managers.
 So maybe much of the legwork can be borrowed from there.

 Some time in 2020 I found that folks at Metacademy have already implemented an MVP for roughly the same idea.
 I’ve already been pointed in that direction by Dmitry Nikoulin aka Pastafarianist.